uppercasebrands/gulp-cdnfailover/README.md

 Type: `String`

 Name of the file entry.
 This name will be used to match a comment line in the source HTML file.
 This comment line will be replaced with an HTML snippet.
 The comment line has the format of: `<!-- cdnfailover:FILES.NAME -->`.
 For example, if `name='bootstrap.min.js'`, then the comment line should be `<!-- cdnfailover:bootstrap.min.js -->`

+#### files.localfilesroot
+Type: `String`

+This root will be appended to all local files locations.
+Useful if you are putting all local files under a directory.
+Defaults to empty string.

 #### files.cdn
 Type: `String`